-Should a student commit an act with such serious consequences that the school deems it necessary, the office visit process may be bypassed and suspension or expulsion imposed immediately.
-Examples of such serious misconduct could include: acts endangering the lives of other students or staff members, gross violence/vandalism to the school facilities, violations of civil law, or any flagrant act in clear contradiction of scriptural commands.
+- a.
+Should a student commit an act with such serious consequences that the school deems it necessary, the office visit process may be bypassed, and suspension or expulsion imposed immediately.
+Examples of such serious misconduct could include: - b.
+Acts endangering the lives of other students or staff members. - c.
+Gross violence/vandalism to the school facilities. - d.
+Violations of civil law, or any flagrant act in clear contradiction of scriptural commands. - e.
 Students may be subject to school discipline for serious misconduct that occurs after school hours or when school is not in session.